upt-dev/ChartJsPhpHelper/README.md

 # ChartJsPhpHelper
-A Simple Helper Chart.js using PHP
+A Simple Helper for Chart.js using PHP